baicalein/Capstone_ER/audit/README.md

 ### Current Limitations/Future Improvements

--   Currently if an event has an error or fails an event can have a start and no end
+-   Currently if an event has an error or fails an event can have a start and no end, additional testing is needed to verify the current capabilities of error logging.

 -   The JSONL file will eventually be large and it will be difficult to query and find errors.
     Potential fixes: